zjunlp/OceanGPT/README.md

 This is the OceanGPT (沧渊) project, which aims to build LLMs for ocean science tasks.

+- ❗**Disclaimer: This project is purely an academic exploration rather than a product.
+Please be aware that due to the inherent limitations of large language models, there may be issues such as hallucinations.**

 <div align="center">
 <img src="figs/overview.png" width="60%">
 <img src="figs/vedio.gif" width="60%">